 Deutsche Telekom AG had also submitted a proposal on different parts of section 6.1 (FM48(12)007).
 This proposal will be considered later in relation with all relevant system descriptions.

 During the discussion it was also questioned whether a possible designation of spectrum within 3 400-3 600 MHz for Broadband DA2GC could be in contradiction with EC Decision 2008/411/EC on terrestrial systems capable of providing electronic communications services (ECS).
-Although a Broadband DA2GC system most likely can be considered as a system providing ECS, it is doubtful whether in can be considered as a terrestrial system.
+Although a Broadband DA2GC system most likely can be considered as a system providing ECS, some discussion took place whether in can be considered as a terrestrial system.
 Also the suitability of the BEMs would need to be confirmed.
 In case a Broadband DA2GC system does not fall under the scope of the EC Decision, an amount of spectrum of 2 x 10 MHz and additional guard spectrum would no longer be available for the application as described in the EC Decision (or in ECC Decision(11)06).

 By taking into account the ITU provisions, it had already been concluded by FM PT 48 (second meeting, March 2011) and endorsed by WG FM that an allocation to the aeronautical mobile service or to the mobile service would be appropriate for a Broadband DA2GC system.

 Also other issues which need to be addressed in the Draft ECC Report where discussed by the meeting.
 It is obvious that a DA2GC system requires a strong harmonisation within CEPT from the beginning.
-It was also considered that a legally binding EU regulation would have advantageous for the implementation of such a radio application.
+It was also considered that a legally binding EU regulation would be advantageous for the implementation of such a radio application.

 It is also worth to note that the situation with regard to the usage rights for the 3.5 GHz band is much more complicated than for other candidate bands, because many networks, including small ones, with different licence durations and operated by many different operators have to be considered.
-Hence getting access to the spectrum within a reasonable time frame would be challenging.
+Hence getting access to the spectrum within a reasonable time frame would be challenging, if possible at all.

 The Draft ECC Report was amended based on the discussions and a revised version (Version 03) is provided in Annex 5.